 We’ve talked about metadata and why global metadata is always cached locally in flash.
 What about the file data?
 To make sure users have a fast file access experience, we use several techniques:

-- Cache hot data on each Freedom Flash Cache appliance based on read and write frequency
+- Cache hot data on each Freedom Filer appliance based on read and write frequency

 - Provide policy-based caching based on file types, folders, and other criteria